The Co-operative Bank: Britannia

 In October 2008, it was reported that Co-operative Financial Services was in talks with Britannia Building Society with a view to sharing facilities and possibly a full merger.
 Such a venture was facilitated by the passing of the Building Societies (Funding) and Mutual Societies (Transfers) Act 2007, although further secondary legislation was required before such a merger could take place.
 On 21 January 2009, Co-operative Financial Services and Britannia Building Society agreed to a merger, with the new "super-mutual" being brought under the stewardship of The Co-operative Group.
-The proposed merger was subject to a vote by Britannia's members at their AGM at the end of April 2009.
-On 29 April 2009 Britannia's members voted overwhelmingly in favour of the merger.
+The proposed merger was subject to a vote by Britannia's members at their AGM, and on 29 April 2009 the members voted overwhelmingly in favour of the merger.
+Neville Richardson, Britannia CEO, became chief executive of the combined business.

 In the short term, both Britannia Building Society and the Co-operative Bank continued operating their own products, branch networks and systems.
-All Britannia branches were due to be rebranded under the Co-operative name by the end of 2013, but this was abandoned in the wake of the financial crisis, with a great many simply closing and only a smaller number being retained and converted.
-In 2014 an independent review reported that the problems faced by both companies had been exacerbated by the merger.
+All Britannia branches were due to be rebranded under the Co-operative name by the end of 2013, but this was abandoned after the financial crisis, with a great many simply closing and only a smaller number being retained and converted.

+In June 2013, a member of the Treasury Select Committee criticised Richardson – who had left the bank in 2011 – over his role in the merger.
+In 2014, an independent review reported that the problems faced by both companies had been exacerbated by the merger.
 In the same year the Deputy Governor of the Bank of England, Andrew Bailey, told the Treasury Select Committee that the Britannia Building Society would have collapsed if it had not been taken over by the Co-operative Bank.

-Independent financial advice

-The Co-operative Bank withdrew its CIFA network in October 2011, and this was replaced by the Co-operative Banking Financial Planning Service, which is provided by AXA Wealth.
-AXA Wealth was also withdrawn, in April 2013.
-The Co-operative Bank has not replaced AXA Wealth.